asdfzxcvbn/pyzule/README.md

 ## features
 not many right now, but will probably add some in the future if i need them.

-- inject deb, dylib, framework, bundle, and appex files and automatically fix any dependency on CydiaSubstrate
+- inject deb, dylib, framework, bundle, and appex files and automatically fix dependencies when possible
 - remove UISupportedDevices
 - remove watch app